Canon 1D Mark II vs 200D

 It is notable that the 200D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II does not offer wifi capability.
+In contrast, the 1D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Canon 200D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.